SpaceForever/Spiral-Labs/helping-children-thrive.md

     - society is only recently learning to appreciate sleep, just like it only recently learned to appreciate mental health
         - Uber and Google both let their people nap

+- DSPS in teens

 - If you want to help your child thrive, you may have to make large sacrifices in other realms of their life, but the benefit in brain growth will be work it immensley.

+1. sleep is important

+2. sleep is different for teens than adults
+3. to help kids thrive, let kids wake up naturally

 **Links**
 - anything on supermmeoguru